 Of course the perfect pairing to me is with a veggie burger, but honestly any burger or sandwich is great.
 If you’re aiming to keep things lighter, you might serve these alongside some steamed broccoli and baked fish or whatever you like at your house.
 But whatever you serve these with, if you have an air fryer, make these this weekend because you will not be disappointed.
 Happy fry-day! xo.
 Didier

 Credits // Author and Photography: Didier Li.
-Photos edited with the.
+Photos edited with the ACS for desktop actions.

 Air Fried Seasoned French Fries